Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-Whether you’re on board with a solar panel investment or just like to observe the industry from the sidelines, it’s pretty clear that the energy source in on the rise.
+Whether you’re on board with a solar panel investment or just like to observe the industry from the sidelines, it’s pretty clear that the energy source is on the rise.

-With growing technologies and more evidence of its potential, it’s possible that you’ll continue to see more and more homes and businesses sporting sleek rooftop panels.
+With growing technologies and more evidence of its potential, it’s possible that you’ll continue to see more and more homes and businesses sporting sleek rooftop solar panel.

 Predictions being just that—predictions—only time will tell what happens to this renewable, sustainable energy source.